Richard-wv/stress_sighting_hypothesis/README.md

 **The Stress-Sighting Hypothesis** has the project goal of investigating whether there is a meaningful correlation between the frequency of reported UFO sightings and periods of heightened cultural, political or global stress, using historical event data and publicly reported sightings.

+>## Executive Summary
+This project investigates whether there is a measurable relationship between reported UFO sightings and periods of heightened societal stress, using historical sighting data from NUFORC and a manually curated dataset of major global events.

+Data was cleaned, merged, and analysed using Python and visualised via a two-page Power BI dashboard.
+Three hypotheses explored correlations between stress events, media influence, and sighting trends using regression analysis, non-parametric testing, and exploratory visualisation.

+The findings suggest a modest positive correlation between lagged stress severity and sightings, with media exposure (particularly the debut of *The X-Files*) appearing to have a stronger influence on trends.
+While results are not statistically conclusive, they point toward a complex, multi-factor relationship worthy of further study.

 ---

 >## Dataset Content
 * Our primary dataset is taken from the Kaggle dataset 'UFO Sightings' found here: https://www.kaggle.com/datasets/NUFORC/ufo-sightings/data

-It is a cleaned public dataset derived from NUFORC (National UFO Reporting Center) reports.
+It is a cleaned public dataset derived from NUFORC (National UFO Reporting Centre) reports.
 It contains 80,332 records of reported UFO sightings worldwide, spanning over a century.

 ### Dataset Overview:
 - **Date Range:** January 1st, 1910 - September 9, 2013